Fall Term 2026 (1970)

 3 units (fi 6)(FIRST, 3-0-0)

 Designed to provide senior undergraduate students in the Neuroscience program a comprehensive overview on neurobiology of normal aging and the cellular/molecular phenomena that may underlie various age-related neurodegenerative diseases.
 Aspects of neuronal and glial changes during the normal aging process will be covered.
-We also intend to include a video presentation of patients with neurodegenerative disorders to outline the impact of cellular/molecular changes on major clinical and psychological features.
-In addition, papers on the most recent developments in the field of aging research have been integrated into the course.
-Prerequisites: NEURO 375 or NEURO 371 or ZOOL 342 or consent from course coordinator.
-Credit may be obtained for either NEURO 410 or 510 but not both.
+Common experimental models and techniques applied to the study of brain aging and neurodegeneration are introduced.
+Papers on the most recent developments in the field of aging research have been integrated into the course.
+Prerequisites: NEURO 371 or NEURO 375 or PHYSL 371 or ZOOL 342 or consent from the course coordinator.
+Credit may be obtained for either NEURO 410 or NEURO 510 but not both.

 TR 09:30 - 10:50